Walter Calverley Trevelyan

-Sir Walter Calverley Trevelyan FGS FRSE (31 March 1797 – 23 March 1879) was an English naturalist and geologist.
+Sir Walter Calverley Trevelyan, 6th Baronet FGS FRSE (31 March 1797 – 23 March 1879) was an English naturalist and geologist.

 Life

 He was born in 1797 in Newcastle-upon-Tyne, the eldest son of Sir John Trevelyan, fifth baronet, of Nettlecombe, Somerset, by his wife Maria Wilson, daughter of Sir Thomas Spencer Wilson of Charlton, Kent.
 The family was, and is, Cornish, deriving its name from Tre-Velian or Trevelyan, near Fowey.

 He was educated at Harrow School.
 He matriculated at University College, Oxford, on 26 April 1816, graduating B.A. in 1820 and M.A. in 1822.
 In the former year he proceeded to Edinburgh to continue the scientific studies which he had begun at Oxford.

 In 1821 he visited the Faroe Islands, and published in the Edinburgh New Philosophical Journal (1835, vol. xviii.) an account of his observations, which he reprinted in 1837 for private circulation.
 Between 1835 and 1846 he travelled much in the south of Europe, but in the latter year succeeded to the title and family estates in Somerset, Devon, Cornwall, and Northumberland.
 These were greatly improved during his tenure, for he was a generous landlord and a public-spirited agriculturist, much noted for his herd of short-horned cattle.

 He was elected a fellow of the Geological Society (FGS) in 1817, and was also elected a fellow of the Royal Society of Edinburgh (FRSE) in 1822, and of the Society of Antiquaries in 1854.
 For some years he was president of the United Kingdom Alliance.
 Botany and geology were his favourite sciences, but he had also an excellent knowledge of antiquities, and was a liberal supporter of all efforts for the augmentation of knowledge, among others of the erection of the museum buildings at Oxford.
 He was a liberal patron of the fine arts, and formed at Wallington Hall a good collection of curious books and of specimens illustrative of natural history and ethnology.
 In conjunction with his cousin, Sir Charles Edward Trevelyan, he edited the Trevelyan Papers (Camden Soc.
 1856, 1862, 1872), to the third part of which a valuable introductory notice is prefixed.
 He published, according to the Royal Society's catalogue, fifteen papers on scientific subjects, the majority dealing with geological topics in the north of England.

 His botanical specimens are stored at the herbaria of Great North Museum: Hancock, Royal Botanic Garden Edinburgh, Kew Gardens, and Glasgow's Kelvingrove Art Gallery and Museum.

 He died at Wallington Hall on 23 March 1879.